Iterations (Sprints) and Team Iterations

 |Belongs to parent Team||never||1 Team, always|

-For Iterations, the effort unit is defined in the settings of the process of the Project the Iteration belongs to.
+For Iterations, the effort unit is defined in the process settings of the Project the Iteration belongs to.

-For Team Iterations, the effort unit is overridden by the settings of the process marked as "Default Process" in your global settings (Settings → Processes).
+For Team Iterations, the effort unit is overridden by the “Default Process” settings marked in your global settings (Settings → Processes).

 Assign Features, Epics and Releases

 Both Iterations and Team Iterations cannot contain Features and Epics.
-These high-level requirement entities can be assigned to Releases only.
-However, the sprint and release planning software allows Iterations and Team Iterations can contain Stories, Tasks, and Bugs that are part of Features and Epics.
+These high-level requirement Entities can be assigned to Releases only.
+However, the sprint and release planning software allows Iterations and Team Iterations to contain Stories, Tasks, and Bugs that are part of Features and Epics.